Sunday, June 27, 2010

 B: There’s something very right about how wrong these lyrics are, especially when paired with the intentionally hammy, low-budget preview video.

-A: Lots of innovative touches to this when you listen for them, especially when the backing track is shed of its vocals.
+A: Lots of innovative touches if you listen for them, especially when shorn of its vocals.

 V: Much of this subtlety is lost in the transition from studio to stage, unfortunately.
-This has much more in common with Push The Button than simply going second in the (first) semi: its worthiness is worn away by a performance that just goes on and on, nullifying any comic appeal (which is nevertheless brilliantly captured in the stage).
+This has much more in common with Push the Button than simply going second in its semi: its worthiness is worn away by a performance that just goes on and on, nullifying any comic appeal (which is nevertheless brilliantly captured in the stage).
 Surprising depth to the vocals.

 03 Belgium

 B: I love the transition from “he’s too fat to rock ‘n’ roll” to “he’s too dead to rock ‘n’ roll”.
-The lyrics as a whole are pretty clever actually, although some lines jar.
+The lyrics as a whole are pretty clever, although certain lines jar.

 A: For a genre I was never part of and have never really gotten into, this is surprisingly easy to like from the get-go.
 I think it’s because of the obvious but unaffected feel-good factor.
 Bosnia and Herzegovina & co. have tried stuff like this many times and never gotten close to its authenticity or sense of fun.